Pence testifies before grand jury investigating Jan. 6

 His testimony is a major development in special counsel Jack Smith’s investigation into Trump’s conduct around the 2020 election and the Jan.
 6, 2021, attack on the Capitol, when rioters attempted to stop Pence and lawmakers from certifying President Biden’s victory.

-The former vice president reportedly spent several hours at a courthouse in Washington, D.C., testifying on Thursday.
+The former vice president reportedly spent several hours testifying at a courthouse in Washington, D.C.

 Pence has maintained he has nothing to hide from investigators about the fallout after the 2020 election.